upnorth/ScoreBoard/README.md

 Second day I spent a couple of hours on the summary.
 The first version having working sorting with a corresponding minimal test with both same and different total scores.
 In the second iteration I changed from Map to List as data-structure for the current matches to simplify sorting syntax.

+Later re-read the task description a second time after all the main features were implemented.
+Noticed the expectation of documented assumptions and added those to the README.